ChristianMassiveCross/desktop-provisioning/README.md

 ## Run ansible provisioning
 Assuming all went well during the boostrap process, run the following command on your machine:

-    ansible-playbook desktop-provisioning.yaml -i inventories/inventory --diff --ask-sudo-pass
+    ansible-playbook desktop-provisioning.yaml -i inventories/inventory.ini --diff --ask-sudo-pass

-Which distribution you are running will be auto-detected.
+Which distribution and hardware you are running will be auto-detected.
+Nothing will happen if no supported distribution version is detected.
+Specific hardware tweaks will only applied if the harware is detected.